trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > A list of all the items people thinks of as being goals: cost-effective purchasing, employing good people, high technology, producing products, capturing market share, communications, customer satisfaction. [...]
 What do they all do?
 They enable the company to make money.

-Actually, that's not quite right even yet.
+, that's not quite right even yet.
 Money is like the blood that exists, something that keeps the company alive and has to be made for it to exist.
 But that's not the goal itself.
 The goal is to keep the company running, to keep playing the company game, without dying out.
 And one of the necessary things that have to happen for this to be true is that the company is profitable or else it will soon die.

 ### Chapter Summary